jiangfan233/rxjs-way/posts/react/index.md

   const setState = (newVal: T) => {
     val = newVal;

+    // the latest version of effect will be added to the subs during the execution of forEach,
+    // which will cause an endless loop of we call the forEach method on subs directly!!!
-    subs.forEach((effect) => {
+    [...subs].forEach((effect) => {
       // always keep the latest version of the effect!!!
       // cause the result of execution of the effect may change at some time.
       // cause the state always changing!!!!
-        effect.deps.forEach(deps => deps.delete(effect));
+      effect.deps.forEach((deps) => deps.delete(effect));
-        // effect: after removing my pervious version, add my latest version!! effect.fn.call(null);
+      // effect: after removing my pervious version, add my latest version!! effectArray.push(effect);
+      effect.fn.call(null);
+      effectArray.pop();
     });
   };